julianespinel/lab/crypto/usdc-ethereum/README.md

-# Ethereum Blockchain Query
+# USDC in the Ethereum Blockchain

 This project demonstrates how to query contracts and wallets in the Ethereum blockchain.
+In particular, we are interested in the USDC ERC-20 token.

 We are doing the following two main operations: